DaijobuDes/Casio-CTK-660L/README.md

 Please don't implement these samples in your personal soundfonts.

 # Features
-This is sampled from a CTK-660L
+This is sampled from a CTK-660L.
-High quality samples, WAV format, 16-bit, 1536kbps
+High quality samples, WAV format, 16-bit, 1536kbps.
-In sf2 format
+In sf2 format.
-Samples also included
+Samples also included.

 # Why is this on GitHub?
 I placed this in here so that anyone can use this soundfont.